petersonexpress/david/_cards/05-youtube.md

   - space
 sort: 5
 ---
-My [Youtube channel](http://youtube.com/bitmeizer) has some of my previous work.
+My [YouTube channel](http://youtube.com/bitmeizer) has some of my previous work.
 Approved by astronauts!